daisy0223/sars-cov-2-datasets-datamining/README.md

-# TOAST Benchmark dataset for SARS-CoV-2 sequencing
+# TOAST benchmark dataset for SARS-CoV-2 sequencing

 ## Author
 Team of Technical Assistance and Outreach (TOAST) at CDC